About: False protections that create more pain

 4. Let people be attracted to our essence.

-Before looking at masks and defenses in greater detail, consider what the reason is for learning to understand ourselves from this perspective.
-The goal here is to increase awareness.
 We cannot change something in ourselves unless we see it.
 So we need to learn how our psyche defends itself.
-In this way, we begin to take responsibility for how we show up in the world, and how we unknowingly contribute to the problems we face.
+Then we can begin to take responsibility for how we show up in the world.
+For how we unknowingly contribute to the problems we face.

 In general, we each tend to align primarily with one of the three defenses.
 However, we may use one type of defense in certain situations and another in others.
-When we realize—unconsciously, of course—that our mask isn’t working, we may try changing strategies: “If being aggressive doesn’t work, I’ll try sucking up.”
-Withdrawing is typically a last resort, after trying the other defenses unsuccessfully.

 It can be easiest to recognize one's Personality Type by looking at what mask, or defense, is used most.
 Being overly identified with one's mask, however, will make it harder to give it up, and therefore harder to give up the false ideas it hides.
 It will also keep us from finding the real divinity that is being hidden.

-For example, in its essence, true serenity is the ability to be truly objective because we do not avoid experience and emotion.
-We are not so involved in ourselves.
-Healthy power is the power to master ourselves and difficulties without proving anything to anyone.
+Healthy power is the power to master ourselves and our difficulties, without proving anything to anyone.
 When we gain mastery, we do so for the sake of growing, not for the sake of proving our superiority.

 In its essence, love is not a means to an end.
 In genuine, not-self-centered love, we will communicate love and understanding in healthy interdependence.
 Love will not take the place of missing self-respect.
-Following are the ways in which these divine qualities get distorted into a mask and used as a defense:*

 Power Mask | Aggression Defense

-Will Types have Courage as their primary essence.
-In distortion, Will Types use Aggression to overtly control others.
+Will Types have courage as their primary essence.
+In distortion, Will Types use aggression to overtly control others.
 They cover this up with an attacking Power Mask.

 Rules | Never show vulnerability, dependence, helplessness, emotions • Always have a "fighting spirit" • Be aggressive, be strong, be independent • Don't need, be tough